gkapfham/python-talk-abstracts/pycon_education_2025_github.md

 - Understand the benefits of using version control, Git, and GitHub
 - Create a solution to a Python programming project with passing automated checks
-- Create a starter solution remove implementation and purposefully failing checks
+- Use implementation ablation to design a starter with purposefully failing checks